 Stephen F. Austin led the colonization of Texas.
-Born in 1793 in Virginia, his family to moved to the lead mining region in present day Missouri when he was five.
-Well educated, Foster’s family sent him to Yale University to study when he was ten years old.
+Born in 1793 in Virginia, his family moved to the lead mining region in present-day Missouri when he was five.
+Well educated, Austin’s family sent him to Yale University to study when he was ten years old.
 He graduated from Transylvania University in Kentucky in 1810.
 When he returned from Kentucky, he took over the family mining business.

 Becoming the “Father of Texas”